 8. Place a plastic top cover or plastic wrap if you have it

 9. Make sure your seeds have a light source.

-10. Place seeds in a warm location and place a heat mat under them if you have it.
+10. Place seeds in a warm location and place a heat mat under them if you have them.

 11. Check on your seeds daily.

-12. Water occasionally, if the soil feels moist your seeds are nicely watered, but if it feels dry it may need more water.
+12. Water occasionally, if the soil feels moist your seeds are nicely watered, but if it feels dry you may need more water.

 (Keep in mind, try to not overwater or underwater.)

 For more gardening information, be sure to check out these awesome articles: